senekor/rust-workshop/final_project/src/components/http/content_storage.md

 The `curl` commands are getting quite verbose at this point.
 You might want to keep a file or even a script with a bunch of them.
-The HTTP-server component is not primarily intended for direct user interaction, but rather to connect other, local components with each other.
+The HTTP server component is not primarily intended for direct user interaction, but rather to connect other, local components with each other.
 However, that will be part of the integrations.

 ## Storing paekli for delivery